isomerpages/moe-sped-itptoolkit/_pcp-in-transition-planning/Transition Planning in SPED Schools.md

 variant: tiptap
 description: Information about the Transition Planning Process at SPED Schools
 ---
-<p>As a student progresses to senior/secondary schooling in Special Education
-(SPED), Transition Planning begins to prepare students and their families for a smooth transition to&nbsp;post-school.
-The transition from school to post-school life can be a challenging time for students with special needs and their families.
-It often raises questions about the available opportunities and the next steps after leaving school.</p>
+<p>The transition from school to post-school life can be a daunting time
+for students with special needs and their families.
+This step often raises questions about what are the next steps and what is available post school.</p>
-<p>In every SPED school, the Transition Planning Coordinator and Transition
+<p>In every SPED school, Transition Planning takes place during the secondary
-Team oversee and coordinate this important process where the school intensifies partnership with families to develop a shared vision for the students’ future when they graduate from school.</p>
+schooling years prepare students and their families for a smooth transition to&nbsp;post-school.
+A Transition Planning Coordinator (TPC) and Transition Team oversee and coordinate this important process where the school intensifies partnerships with families to develop a shared vision and a plan for the students’ future when they graduate from school.</p>
-<p></p>
 <p>Transition Planning in SPED schools takes place over three broad phases
 during the senior/secondary schooling years, leading up to the point of graduation.
 The ITP is reviewed every year through a person-centred approach